-- Programs Variety: In the Festivals and Support for Organizations categories, staff will verify specific reference to a commitment to historically underserved communities within the organization's mission via the organization's IRS filing (990/990N). - Payments to Artists: In Support for Artists and Creative Individuals, staff will verify evidence of payment to artists and creatives using the application budget.
-In Festivals and Support for Organizations, staff will verify this evidence using the DataArts Funder Report and application budget. - Stewardship of Public Resource: In the Support for Organizations categories, staff will verify scores using the DataArts Funder Report and additional questions for organizations with less than one year of operations.
+- Programs Inclusivity: In the Festivals and Support for Organizations categories, staff will verify specific reference to a commitment to historically underserved communities within the organization's mission via the organization's IRS filing (990/990N). - Payments to Artists: In Support for Artists and Creative Individuals, staff will verify evidence of payment to artists and creatives using the application budget.
+In Festivals and Support for Organizations, staff will verify using the DataArts Funder Report and application budget. - Stewardship of Public Resource: In the Support for Organizations categories, staff will verify scores using the DataArts Funder Report and additional questions in the application.

-Peer Panel Scoring
+2. Peer Panel Scoring

 HAA uses the competitive peer review process to score and rank eligible grant applications-a longtime, national practice of engaging community representatives with arts expertise to make critical decisions about public funding competitions.
 The panel's ranked scores are then combined with the objective measures in the application to determine the final ranking on a 100-point scale.
 A description of each 100-point scale can be found in each grant program section within this document.
-This process removes the HAA staff and Board from the evaluation of grant applications, except for the objective scoring sections outlined above.
-Panels include individuals with a diversity of skills, self-identities, art forms, expertise, and experience, ensuring they can properly assess merit in each of the applications requesting City arts funding.
-HAA invites anyone with arts experience to be part of the panelist database by completing the online application form.
-For demographic data about HAA panelists, please refer to this dashboard.
+This process removes the HAA staff and board from the evaluation of grant applications, except for the objective scoring sections outlined above.
+Panels include individuals with a diversity of skills, self-identity, art forms, expertise, and experience, ensuring they are able to properly assess merit in each of the applications requesting city arts funding.
+HAA invites anyone with arts experience to be part of the panelist database through the online application form.
+For demographic data about the panelists that HAA uses, please refer to the Grants Process + Impact section at this link.